The Girl on the Train (novel): Indian adaptation

 On 24 April 2019 it was announced an Indian adaptation of the book was in the works, starring Parineeti Chopra.
 The film was directed by Ribhu Dasgupta and produced under the banner of Reliance Entertainment.
 Principal photography began in early August 2019 in London.
 Unlike the 2016 American adaptation, the Indian adaptation retained the book's original UK setting, but changed the majority of the character to Non-Resident Indians.
 The film's original release date of 8 May 2020 was delayed due to the COVID-19 pandemic.
 The film was eventually released on 26 February 2021 on Netflix.

 Stage adaptation

 A stage adaptation of the novel by Rachel Wagstaff and Duncan Abel made its world premiere in The Courtyard Theatre at the West Yorkshire Playhouse from 12 May to 9 June 2018.
 It stars Jill Halfpenny as Rachel Watson and is directed by Joe Murphy.

 In 2022 it is presented by the Court Theater in Christchurch, New Zealand.

+In 2024, the play had its Canadian premiere at Vertigo Theatre in Calgary, Alberta.